Starchasers/OCGlasses/WidgetModifierConditions.md

 * `OVERLAY_ACTIVE`
 * `OVERLAY_INACTIVE`

+### EntityTracker
+* `IS_FOCUSED_ENTITY`

+together with an entity tracker this condition can be used to highlight the current focused entity

 (add required upgrades on a Anvil like when enchanting armor, each upgrade costs 20 levels of XP)